 Microservices promote the usage of asynchronous calls.
 With SBA these should be implemented via the various asynchronous data access API provided: async Notifications, async Task execution, async remote method invocation, async write, async read, async take, and async clear.
 These allow your application to leverage non-blocking architecture when interacting with the space.

 Microservice architectures emphasize transaction-less coordination between services, with explicit recognition that consistency may only be eventual consistency and problems are dealt with by compensating operations.
-With XAP, the recommendation is to leverage transactions as XAP has been built to support strict consistency.
-You can use eventual consistency with XAP (asynchronous replication, optimistic locking protocol), but this may impact accuracy and may lead to data loss.
+With GigaSpaces, the recommendation is to leverage transactions as GigaSpaces has been built to support strict consistency.
+You can use eventual consistency (asynchronous replication, optimistic locking protocol), but this may impact accuracy and may lead to data loss.